ABOUT ME

 University of Washington, Seattle WA

 Ph.D.
-Student, Department of Earth and Space Sciences
+Department of Earth and Space Sciences